MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/3ds-max.md

    ![Clone meshes](media/3ds-max-clone-meshes.png "Clone meshes")

-2. Select **copies** and rename the object so that you know it's the cloned object.
+2. Select **Copy** and rename the object so that you know it's the cloned object.

    ![Copies](media/3ds-max-copies.png "Copies")

 ### Bake texture

-1. Select the cloned mesh - the one you want to bake the texture onto.
+1. Select the cloned mesh (the one you want to bake the texture onto).

 2. On the **Rendering** menu, select **Render To Texture**.